nagyg/workgroup/README.md

 This file contains the components / variables will be set on starting up your cmder / conemu shell.

 #### Example: Isolated environment
-The previous configurations expect a .bash_profile file to be found. ( "c:\Users\Sandor" or "/home/sandor" )
+The previous configuration expect a .bash_profile file to be found on "c:\Users\Sandor" or "/home/sandor" where it is by default.
 If you don't want to mess with the existing stuff there then you can create an isolated environment.

 A quick description follows: Create a dir anywhere.
 This will be the root dir later in the example.
  Extract cmder.zip into root.
 Clone this repo into root.
-Hack yourself a HOME env.variable into <root>/config/user_profile.sh which can be done by adding a line like this: export HOME='/a/wg';
- Which is merely the path to root.
-The install will do the rest.
+Hack yourself a HOME env.variable into <root>/config/user_profile.sh which can be done by adding a line like this: export HOME='/a/wg'; The path is the path to the root directory.
+The install steps will do the rest.
 Keep your eye on cleanrc.cmd!
 The .bash_profile it creates is in your OS user's home.  ( "c:\Users\Sandor" or "/home/sandor" ) Move the new .bash_profile to root.
 Restore your old .bash_profile from the backup if needed.

 Rather dirty but also very quick-safe-clean.